e1r1kk/e1r1kk.github.io/_posts/2025-05-09-metaCTF-April-CTF-writeups.md

     }
 ```

 Within the **encodeFlag()** function, there's a comment provided which indicates the encryption method used - ROT13.
+Knowing this, we can easily decrypt the encrypted flag to its original form.

 ### Solution